ProvableHQ/leo-examples/upgrades/00_setup.md

 ## Setting up Leo

-You will need to clone the Leo repository and checkout a working commit.
+You will need to clone the Leo repository and checkout a working commit on the `feat/program-upgradability` branch.
 ```
 > git clone https://github.com/ProvableHQ/leo.git
 > cd leo
-> git checkout 74ad797
+> git checkout efcf916
 ```
 You may use ``